What is dakshina?

 If you reside outside of India, you can begin or update a Monthly Dakshina Practice in the following ways:

-- Via the Siddha Yoga path website: On the homepage, click on “Giving to the Mission” in the top navigation bar.
-Then click on “Begin or Update a Monthly Dakshina Practice” on the left sidebar.
+- Via the Siddha Yoga path website: On the homepage, click on “The Practices” in the top navigation bar.
+Then click on “Dakshina” and then “Begin or Update a Monthly Dakshina Practice” on the left sidebar.

 - By filling out a card for Siddha Yoga Monthly Dakshina Practice and offering it in darshan or mailing it to the SYDA Foundation.
 The card is available at Siddha Yoga Ashrams, meditation centers, and chanting and meditation groups.